 In last year’s state semifinals, the Woburn High girls’ hockey team beat Acton-Boxborough 3-2.

-In the last game of the regular season this year, Woburn trounced Acton-Boxborough 8-2.
+In the this year, Woburn trounced Acton-Boxborough 8-2.

 On Sunday, Acton-Boxborough would avenge both losses with a 2-1 win the Division 1 state semifinals at Stoneham Arena.

 “Our motivation was that they were the team that bounced us last year and annihilated us two weeks ago,” said Acton-Boxborough coach Brian Fontas.
 “That was our focus and that was our drive today.”

 Third-ranked Acton-Boxborough (19-3-1) will face No. 8 Hingham (19-4-2) in the championship game Sunday at the TD Garden in Boston.
 Each of the last two seasons, St. Mary’s of Lynn has beaten Woburn in the final.

 Top-ranked St. Mary’s, which was riding a 100-game unbeaten streak, was upset by Hingham in the quarterfinals.
 Woburn ends the season 20-2-1.

 “I never envisioned anything other than us winning a state championship this year,” Woburn coach Bob MacCurtain said after the loss.

 Acton-Boxborough’s Kati Goguen scored what would be the game-winning goal with about four minutes remaining in the game.
 She broke free and then beat Woburn goalie Courtney Davis with a quick wrist shot.